lemniscat-devops/doc/doc/docs/what.md

 - **Product oriented**: The framework is designed to be used in the development of products, not in the development of software.
 This means that the framework is designed to be used in the development of products that are composed of software, hardware, and other components.
 - **Modular**: The framework is designed to be modular, so that it can be used in different contexts and with different tools.
-- **Extensible**: The framework is designed to be extensible, so that it can be plugged with different tools and solutions that are not yet supported and you judge necessary.
+- **Extensible**: The framework is designed to be extensible, so that it can be plugged with different tools and solutions that are not yet supported, and you judge necessary.
 - **Open source**: The framework, runtime and plugins are open source, so that it can be used and modified by anyone.
 - **Community driven**: The framework, runtime and plugins is designed to be community driven, so that it can be used and improved by a community of users and developers.
 - **DevOps oriented**: The framework is designed to be used in a DevOps approach, so that it can be used to activate all the capabilities of DevOps (code, build, test, ...).
-- **CI/CD solution software agnostic**: The runtime is designed to be used with any CI/CD solution, but not only if you prefer you can use it with a simple script, a workflow runner, or any other solution.
+- **CI/CD solution software agnostic**: The runtime is designed to be used with any CI/CD solution, but not only if you prefer, you can use it with a simple script, a workflow runner, or any other solution.
 - **Cloud agnostic**: The runtime is designed to be used with any cloud provider, so that it can be used with any cloud provider.
 - **locally executable**: The runtime is designed to be executed locally, so that it can be used in a local environment to help the development of products (for example).